The Captive Virgins

-The Captive Virgins (Filipino: Mga Bilanggong Birhen) is a controversial 1977 Philippine period drama film produced by Armida Siguion-Reyna and directed by Mario O'Hara and Romy Suzara.
+The Captive Virgins (Filipino: Mga Bilanggong Birhen) is a controversial 1977 Philippine period drama film produced by Armida Siguion-Reyna and directed by Mario O'Hara and Romy Suzara from a screenplay written by O'Hara.
 The movie served as a commentary on the state of the Philippines in the 1920s during the American colonial period.

 The film was restored in 4K high-definition by the ABS-CBN Film Archives through the facilities of Central Digital Lab in Makati as part of the Centennial Year of the Philippine Cinema.
 For overseas releases, the film's title is renamed as Familia Sagrada.

 Synopsis

 It's 1923.
 Under the competent leadership of Capitan Pablo, the dormant revolutionary, the "Pulajanes", re-entered to stop the abuse of landowners as agricultural injustice brings poverty under the US-controlled Philippines.
 The rich are weakened by their own abuse.
 Some poor people learn to betray.
 Love is sacrificed as relationships don't mean things.
 War is war and it costs money.
 Therefore, women are captives of war.